rasmusdriving/agentic_chat/DOCUMENTATION.md

 *   **Popup (`src/popup/`)**: The main user interface, presented when the extension icon is clicked.
 It handles user input for chat, displays conversation history, manages image uploads for vision models, and presents transcription controls/results.
 It communicates primarily with the Background Service Worker.
 *   **Background Service Worker (`src/background.ts`)**: An event-driven script that runs independently of any specific tab or popup window.
 It acts as the central hub for:
-    *   Listening to browser events (e.g., `chrome.downloads.onChanged`).
+    *   Listening to browser events (e.g., `chrome.downloads.onChanged`, `chrome.contextMenus.onClicked`).
     *   Handling communication with the Groq API (both chat completions and transcription).
     *   Managing the Offscreen Document lifecycle.
-    *   Routing messages between the Popup and the Offscreen Document.
+    *   Routing messages between the Popup, Content Script, and Offscreen Document.
+    *   Processing transcription requests initiated via downloads, context menu clicks (direct URL), or context menu clicks (clipboard fallback).
 *   **Options Page (`src/options/`)**: A persistent page accessible via extension settings or right-clicking the icon.
 Its primary role is to allow the user to securely input and save their Groq API key to `chrome.storage.local`.
 *   **Offscreen Document (`src/offscreen/`)**: A minimal, hidden HTML page used to perform tasks requiring DOM APIs not available to Service Workers.
 In this extension, its purpose is to:
-    *   Fetch the content of an audio file using its **original download URL** (obtained via `chrome.downloads`) using the `fetch` API. *Note: It does not access local file paths directly.*
+    *   Fetch the content of an audio file using its **original source URL** (passed by the background script) using the `fetch` API.
+It retrieves both the audio data (`ArrayBuffer`) and the `Content-Type` header.
     *   Read data from the clipboard when requested (using `navigator.clipboard.readText`).
-    It communicates results (or errors) back to the Background Service Worker.
+    It communicates results (audio data + content type, clipboard text) or errors back to the Background Service Worker.
 *   **Content Scripts (`src/content_script.ts` & associated CSS)**: Injected into web pages (`<all_urls>`).
 Its primary role is to:
     *   Listen for text selection events (or other triggers if added later).
     *   Send the selected text content to the background script using `chrome.runtime.sendMessage` (action: `setSelectedText`).